scarpazza/battlecruiser/README.md

 ## Emacs configuration

+Please find a sample configuration file illustrating how to map my Control-comma sequences as desired [in my dot-emacs repository](https://github.com/scarpazza/dot-emacs/blob/main/.emacs.d/scarpaz-battlecruiser.el).

-Associate any extra function key we remapped via a command similar to the following:
+In a nutshell, you can associate any extra function key via an elistp expression like9:

     (global-set-key (kbd "C-, 8") 'comment-region)

 This line binds emacs command `comment-region` to key EXTRA_F9 that we remapped to sequence `^,`,`8`.

 You can also bind Shift-modified keys to distinct emacs commands.

-For example, since we map Control+EXTRA_F9 to `comment-region`, it's reasonable to map Control+EXTRA_F9 to its reverse, `uncomment-region`.
+For example, after mapping Control+EXTRA_F9 to `comment-region`, it may make sense to map Control+EXTRA_F9 to its reverse, `uncomment-region`.

 Contrary to intuition, this is not possible via

+    ;; DO NOT USE - this expression is a counterexample and will not work!
-    (global-set-key (kbd "C-S-, 8") 'uncomment-region) ; WILL NOT WORK - DO NOT USE
+    (global-set-key (kbd "C-S-, 8") 'uncomment-region)

 Rather, consider that our Soarer's macros won't clear the Shift modifier till after the first keystroke in the sequence.
 The Shift modifier remains active while the first key (`,`) is depressed, and the Shift-modified character corresponding to the `,` key is the `<` character.